payal8parkhe/ai/README.md

 cd ai
 ```

-3. Set up your Azure credentials in the `credential.py` file.
+3. Set up your Azure credentials 'language_key' and 'language_endpoint' in the each file.
 You will need to provide your API key and endpoint URL.

 ## File Descriptions